Temple Mount: Creation of the world

 According to the rabbinic sages whose debates produced the Talmud, the Foundation Stone, which sits below the Dome of the Rock, was the spot from where the world was created and expanded into its current form, and where God gathered the dust used to create the first human, Adam.

 Third Temple

 Jewish texts predict that the Mount will be the site of a Third and final Temple, which will be rebuilt with the coming of the Messiah.
 The rebuilding of the Temple remained a recurring theme among generations, particularly in thrice daily Amidah (Standing prayer), central prayer of the Jewish liturgy, which contains a plea for the building of a Third Temple and the restoration of sacrificial services.

-A number of vocal Jewish groups now advocate building the Third Temple without delay in order to bring to pass God's "end-time prophetic plans for Israel and the entire world."
+A few very small Jewish groups today support constructing a Third Temple, but most Jews oppose this, both due to the enormously hostile reaction from Palestinians and Arab nations that would likely result, and because according to the Talmud and traditional halakha, the reconstruction of the Temple and accession to the sacred precinct carry severe ritual impurity restrictions, with many authorities arguing the rebuilding awaits the messianic era rather than human agency.
+Furthermore, reconstruction would require the reinstitution of ancient sacrificial rites (korbanot), a prospect that lacks widespread support across modern streams of Judaism.
+Some groups even advocate building the Third Temple without delay in order to bring to pass God's "end-time prophetic plans for Israel and the entire world."

+Some fundamentalist and evangelical Christian groups, particularly those adhering to dispensational premillennialism, believe that the Jewish people will construct a Third Temple on the Temple Mount as an essential precursor to the Great Tribulation, occurring either shortly before or after the rapture of the Christian church.
+This eschatological framework relies on interpretations of Daniel 9:27, Matthew 24:15, and 2 Thessalonians 2:3–4, which dispensationalist authors interpret as requiring a physical temple in Jerusalem where the Antichrist will commit the "abomination of desolation" before the Second Coming of Jesus.
+As a result, several American evangelical organizations actively provide financial and political support to Israeli Temple activist organizations, anticipating that rebuilding the sanctuary will accelerate the biblical end times.